 South Forsyth could even look at international school systems for inspiration.
 Finland, one of the leading educational systems in the world, has nearly no homework for elementary-schoolers and only around 30 minutes per night for high schoolers.
 In addition, this infographic suggests that only one standardized test is required in that country, at the age of 16.
 While we cannot perfectly mimic their educational system, we can take some of their ideas and implement them at South Forsyth, reducing overall stress.

 However, this effort isn’t complete with just the school’s effort.
-Students should also find ways to plan their schedules better in an effort to avoid procrastination and balance out long term homework.
+Students should also find ways to plan their schedules better in an effort to avoid procrastination and balance out long-term homework.
 If schools reduce workload while students continue to procrastinate, the problem will not be fixed.
-A combination of better time management skills as well as a workload reduction may provide the best solution to this problem.
+A combination of better time management skills, as well as a workload reduction, may provide the best solution to this problem.
 Students should also talk with teachers about how they can best manage their time for their classes so they don’t fall behind.
 The solution to this problem doesn’t have one specific answer: it can only be solved if teachers and students work together via open dialogue and adaptability towards each other’s situations.

 The next day at school, the student works up the nerve to ask her teacher to extend the deadline for the project.
 She explains that she is overwhelmed, sleep deprived, and exhausted.
-After a lot of back-and-forth, the teacher agrees to move the due date for the class.
+After a lot of back-and-forths, the teacher agrees to move the due date for the class.
 The student grins.
 After returning home, she joins her family on the porch rather than spending hours alone and stressed in her bedroom.